pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Enumerate CIMQualifierDeclaractions.

-      Displays all of the CIMQualifierDeclaration objects in the defined namespace in the current WBEM Server
+      Displays all of the CIMQualifierDeclaration objects in the defined namespace in the current WBEM server

     Options:
-      -n, --namespace <name>  Namespace to use for this operation.
-If defined that namespace overrides the general options namespace
+      -n, --namespace <name>  Namespace to use for this operation, instead of the default namespace of the connection
       -S, --summary           Return only summary of objects (count).
       -h, --help              Show this message and exit.